2sic/dnn-sxc-angular/README.md

 * `npm install -d @2sic.com/dnn-sxc-angular`

 ## How To Use
+### Setup
+The following instructions help you get started, but it's best to also look at a real app using this - like the [Angular Directory App](https://github.com/2sic/app-directory-angular/).

 Make sure your application uses the Http Interceptor by adding the important providers to app.module.ts, so you'll need to add:

 ```typescript